Interview with Mark Goodson

-This week Liv has a Kitchen Table Conversation with Mark Goodson.
+This week Liv interviewed Mark Goodson.
 Mark is a writer, poet and creator of the blog: The Miracle of the Mundane.
 Mark found writing to be the creative foundation for his recovery from drugs and alcohol.
 He has been sober since 2007.
 Mark lives with his wife and children and teaches English as a day job.

 Hi Mark, thanks for taking the time out to talk to Liv’s Recovery Kitchen.
-Your words ignite something in my soul.
 I just love the humility and beauty with which you present your thoughts to the world.

 Mark: Thank you Liv!
 That makes me feel like it’s all worth it!
 It’s my pleasure to contribute to your beautiful site.